git/git.github.io/rev_news/drafts/edition-18.md

 Michael replied the next day that he had made
-[a pull request, which has since be merged, for the new option](https://github.com/mhagger/git-when-merged/pull/13), but that he had no plan to port it to C.
+[a pull request, which has since be merged, for the new option](https://github.com/mhagger/git-when-merged/pull/13), but that he had no plan to port it to C and integrate it into Git.

-Junio also asked for a way to get a more human readable result for example by running `git show` on the merge commit.
+Junio also suggested a way to get a more human readable result for example by running `git show` on the merge commit.

 ## Releases